 The superannuation splitting law treats superannuation as a different type of property.
 It lets separating couples value their superannuation and split superannuation payments, although this is not mandatory.

-Splitting does not convert superannuation into a cash asset – it is still subject to superannuation laws (for example, it is usually retained until retirement ages are reached).
+Splitting does not convert it into a cash asset – it is still subject to superannuation laws (for example, it is usually retained until retirement ages are reached).

 Options for splitting superannuation

 - enter into a formal written agreement to split superannuation

 - A formal written agreement requires that both you and your former partner instruct a lawyer who must sign a certificate stating that independent legal advice about the agreement has been given.
 Once this agreement is made, you do not need to go to court.
 The agreement is not registered in court and you must be careful that each of you retains a copy.